cxxixi/PyMySQL_tutorial/README.md

 * **Get your MySQL libaray installed in Python**
     Simply use `pip install MySQL` to install MySQL

 * **Configuration**
-    After installing the MySQL, you register your own account.
+    - After installing the MySQL, you register your own account.
-    (Optional,but recoommended)Initiate a configuration file name
+    -(Optional,but recoommended)Initiate a configuration file name